 One of the enduring grand challenges is how we collectively, creatively, and democratically respond to key challenges facing our communities, nation, and the world.
 Among these challenges are environmental change, including an increased incidence and intensity of disasters such as flooding, sea level rise, and wildfires attributable to climate change; health care; an aging population; addiction; inadequate infrastructure; inequality; unaffordable housing; racism; transportation; immigration; economic development; and public safety.

-In response, the Master of Public Affairs (MPAff) program trains future leaders to systematically and creatively address these and other challenges in the coming years.
+In response, the Master of Public Affairs (MPA) program trains future leaders to systematically and creatively address these and other challenges in the coming years.
 With its interdisciplinary public affairs infrastructure—representing colleges, departments, and centers across campus—the University of Iowa is a leader in public affairs locally and nationally.
 The program educates public affairs leaders who will creatively and knowledgeably address society’s most critical issues and contribute to addressing the grand challenges of the 21st century.

-The MPAff degree at Iowa reflects the important role public affairs plays at the University.
+The MPA degree at Iowa reflects the important role public affairs plays at the University.
 Besides taking courses in the School of Planning and Public Affairs, students take courses and learn from faculty in a variety of areas including:

 - Geographical and Sustainability Sciences